mattwparas/steel/docs/src/start/native-module.md

 sys-info = "0.9.1"
 ```

-This means that when we run `cargo build` we'll produce a `.so` library that we can then load from `steel`.
+This means that when we run `cargo build` we'll produce a shared library (`.so`
+file).
+The shared library can be loaded into other programs, Steel in our case.

 ## Creating a module

-For the purposes of this example, we'll create a module that wraps the `MemInfo` struct, and expose
+For the purposes of this example, we'll create a module that wraps the `MemInfo`
-the information there.
-Since we'll be implementing traits that are defined inside the `steel` crate, we'll
+struct, and expose the information there.
+Since we'll be implementing traits
-need to create a struct to wrap the `sys_info::MemInfo` struct:
+that are defined inside the `steel` crate, we'll need to create a struct to wrap
+the `sys_info::MemInfo` struct:

 ```rust,noplaypen
 struct MemoryInfo {